-There are no members of the Board which are considered to be classified as an independent director.
+Nicholas Ong is currently considered to be an independent director.
+Due to previous substantial shareholding positions, the other members of the Board are not considered to be classified as independent directors.

 The dates of appointment as a director are contained in the Directors' Report.